ILL-DIE-TRYING/BTB-PLAYER/README.md

-# Burd Player — JavaScript Widget
+# BTB Player — JavaScript Widget

 A self-contained floating music player with LED disco visualizer.
 Drop it into any website with two lines of HTML.